Experienced NSW public school teachers

 You can now submit your application.
 Once your application for approval to teach has been successfully submitted you will be sent an email acknowledging receipt.

 You will receive an email once your application has been assessed and validated.
 Included are details of the subjects you are accredited in and the next steps you will need to complete.

 You will now proceed to the teacher suitability assessment stage.

 These are the final important actions you need to take in order to gain full approval to teach with the NSW Department of Education.

-- It is now time to participate in an interview and demonstrate your capabilities to be a high quality teacher in NSW public schools.
+It is now time to undertake the online teacher suitability assessments and online interview to demonstrate your capabilities to be a high-quality teacher in NSW public schools.

 Experienced teacher salary determination

-For the purposes of establishing commencing salary rate at the time of employment, experienced teachers with relevant teaching service and/or pre-service care for a child may submit an application for salary determination.
+For the purposes of establishing commencing salary rate at the time of employment, experienced teachers with: (a) relevant teaching experience or (b) pre-service caring for a child, may submit an application for salary matching or salary determination.